frequently asked questions.

 Does the program include health insurance?

 Yes.
 Camp Canada will organize and purchase up to 10 weeks of health insurance for you.
 The insurance will also cover trips to the USA that last less than 30 days.
-You can extend your health insurance for $2.85 CAD per day.
+You can extend your health insurance through your StudyInsured portal for a small fee per day.

 Can I apply if I have a pre-existing medical condition?

 Yes, you can apply to our program.
 Each participant will be required to have a medical examination completed by your doctor to confirm that you are physically and mentally able to work at camp.
 If you have a pre-existing medical condition you are also required to have an additional questionnaire completed and sign the pre-existing medical agreement.